encryptedninja/whoami/README.md

 <p>Here are some things about me:</p>

-- 🔭 I’m currently working on: eJPT, eCPPT, OSCP
+- 🔭 I’m currently working on: OSCP
 - 🌱 I’m currently learning on: INE.com, TryHackme 1%, HackTheBox, TCM-SEC: PEH Course, TCM-SEC: Win/Linux privesc courses.
-- 💬 Ask me about: Kali, Python, Java (yes, I used to build stuff in Java), GIT, Beginners Path for Ethical Hackers or whatever comes to your mind.
+- 💬 Ask me about: OSCP, Kali, Python, Java (yes, I used to build stuff in Java), GIT, Beginners Path for Ethical Hackers or whatever comes to your mind.
 - 📫 How to reach me: **Github, LinkedIn or Twitter** @codetorok
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am a 🏍️ addict who lived in the Caribbean 🦜 🏴‍☠️ for 16 years and loved every minute of it!